1. Will and Intestacy

 The Role of the Executor

-This person is called an executor and can be a relative, friend, solicitor or accountant.
-In England and Wales, an executor may be Public Trustee or an Official Solicitor (if there is no one willing and able to act).
+An executor can be a relative, friend, solicitor, or accountant.
+In England and Wales, an executor may also be a Public Trustee or a solicitor.

-If there is no Will, a relative or close friend can apply for a ‘grant of letter of administration’.
-As an administrator, they will have the same authority as an executor.
+If there is no Will, a relative or close friend can apply for a ‘grant of letter of administration,’ which gives them the same authority as an executor.

 Legal Fees for Probate Cases

-Probate solicitor fees usually vary depending on the complexity and size of the estate.
+Probate solicitor fees vary depending on the complexity and size of the estate.

 Starting The Probate Process